Senior Lecturer and PGCE Primary University Centred Programme Lead

 My current teaching is mainly within Professional Studies modules.
 I work on undergraduate Year 1, Year 2, Year 3 and university centred and School Direct PGCE modules.
 I also teach PSHE within the PGCE programme.
 I supervise PGCE research students and am a Link Tutor.

-I am PGCE primary university centred course lead and school experience director for PGCE SE3.
+I am PGCE primary university centred programme lead and school experience director for PGCE SE3.
 I am academic tutor for PGCE School Direct programmes.

 I am currently researching into the discrepancy between the final summative teacher grades of male and female PGCE students.